 48 Hours in Baden-Baden, Germany

 The ‘good-good’ life of Baden-Baden really took off in the 17th century.
-Nobility from across Europe converged for spa cures (the healing waters were sipped rather than soaked) in the green hills of the Black Forest, and those idle nobles needed more than water to keep them occupied.
+Nobility from across Europe converged for spa cures.
+Back then, the healing waters were sipped rather than soaked.
+But in the green hills of the Black Forest, those idle nobles needed more than water to keep them occupied.
 And so Baden-Baden developed a healthy cultural scene.

 Use the Map Below to Search for Hotel and Short-Term Rental Options

 All of these activities carry on to this day, though the dress code and accessibility has changed.
 Baden-Baden is open to everyone, including families interested in adding dashes of history and culture into their European adventure mix.

 This Belle Epoque town has been attracting the rich, famous and those seeking water cures for centuries.